DrCheeseFace/mr_utils/README.md

 ### TODO
+- [x] log to defined out
+- [x] dynamic array lib
+- [x] whitespace remover
+- [x] debug maintain only active allocations. eg: freed and not realloced to something not freed
 - [ ] add left rigth comparison for failed tests
 - [ ] malloc calloc realloc free wrappers for debugging memory leaks eg: this PTR (id) with this DATA that was allocated HERE, was not freed
 - [ ] optimize mrd_debug. map offsets to log messages so i dont have to calculate multiple times
-- [ ] log to defined out
-- [x] dynamic array lib
-- [ ] doc generator tool
-- [ ] whitespace remover
 - [ ] useful runtime error message. something with coredump file abort()
-- [x] debug maintain only active allocations. eg: freed and not realloced to something not freed

 i hope you like UB!